Warthunder-Open-Source-Foundation/wt_ext_cli/usage_manual.md

 Options:
   -i, --input_dir_or_file <Input file/directory>
           A single vromf file, or a folder of Vromf files.
-Does not recurse subdir -o, --output_dir <Output directory>
+Does not recurse subdirs -o, --output_dir <Output directory>
           Target folder that will be created to contain new files --format <format>
-          Output format, can be one of: [Json, BlkText, Raw] [default: Json] --crlf
+          Output format, can be one of: [Json, BlkText, Raw] [default: Json] --override
+          Applies `override:` fields in every json
+      --avif2png
+          Converts all avif images to dds
+      --crlf
-          Returns files with \r\n instead of \n newlines -h, --help
+          Returns files with \r\n instead of \n newlines --zip
+          Packs output into single zipfile
+      --blk_extension <blk_extension>
+          Replaces all blk files extension to this when provided, leaves them unchanged otherwise -h, --help
           Print help
 ```